 In America, when a powerful storm knocks out utilities, I've often seen caravans of utility trucks from other providers in other regions heading towards the affected areas to help out with restoring services.
 Being a large country helps to make recovery much easier as resources can be temporarily shifted to the area in need.
 However, life on an island is much more difficult.
 There are only so many "bucket trucks" in Dominica, and it isn't easy to ship more here.
 Thus, it takes months to restore services island-wide.

-Upon arriving in the village on Saturday afternoon, we were greeted by a throng of my former school children, eager with hugs while insisting on helping to carry our heavy luggage up to my former home.
-They yelled so loud when they saw us that citizens living in the heights above the village wondered what all the commotion was about, until they looked down and saw that it was the kids screaming in excitement at our arrival.
-As someone who spent two years trying to improve their reading and writing skills, I was especially touched that many of them also wrote adorable “welcome back” notes for us.
+Upon arriving in the village on Saturday afternoon, I was greeted by a throng of my former school children, eager with hugs while insisting on helping to carry the heavy luggage up to my former home.
+They yelled so loud when they saw us that citizens living in the heights above the village wondered what all the commotion was about, until they looked down and saw that it was the kids screaming in excitement at my arrival.
+As someone who spent two years trying to improve their reading and writing skills, I was especially touched that many of them also wrote adorable “welcome back” notes for me.

 As a special treat on Saturday night, I had brought down three cannisters of the "glow bracelets" that I had sometimes given out to the children during my stay there.
 They had always been fascinated with the glow-in-the-dark light produced by the chemical reaction.
-As darkness arrived on our first night, we quickly realized that with no electric power, thus no streetlights, the village became really dark!
-However, that just made the kids enjoy the glow bracelets that much more.
+As darkness arrived on the first night, it was quickly apparent that with no electric power, thus no streetlights, the village became really dark!
+However, that just made the kids enjoy the glow bracelets that much more!
 It was especially fun to watch them run up and down the streets with the bracelets around their ankles.
-We used the remaining two cannisters to do one giveaway at the mid-way point of our visit, and also on our last night in the village.
+I saved the remaining two cannisters to do one giveaway at the mid-way point of my visit, and also on my last night in the village.
 The children had a great time each night!

-After church, we were invited to a family home for dinner.
+After church, I was invited to a family home for dinner.
 It was an excellent meal, including dasheen (a local staple that grows underground), chicken, quiche, macaroni pie, and more.
-Here we were, less than 24 hours in the village, and the former school cook was sharing some of her families limited food supplies with us.
+Here I was, less than 24 hours in the village, and the former school cook was sharing some of her families limited food supplies with me.
 They may not have much, but Dominicans are generous people!
-This was just one example of the good people there sharing stuff with us (e.g., my former host family provided us with dinner the second Sunday we were there).
+This was just one example of the good people there sharing stuff with us (e.g., my former host family provided me with dinner the second Sunday there).

 The road conditions are horrible even on the main road on the west coast.
 I had not realized that the essential Layou River Bridge had been damaged in the storm.
 It was constructed as two separate but adjacent bridges (one north bound and one south bound), but now traffic must take turns using the single span that it still viable.